External Visual Inspection

 Internal Visual Inspection is a destructive analysis step to directly assess internal structures (die,

-bonding, leadframe, etc.) for build quality and anomalies.
-It is a core element of DPA (Destructive
+bonding, leadframe, etc.) for build quality and defects.
+It is a crucial stage of DPA (Destructive

 Physical Analysis) used for reliability assurance and counterfeit screening.
 Specimens require careful

 decapsulation to expose the die without damaging wires or pads.
-QRT supports decapsulation not only for EMC
+QRT service decapsulation not only for EMC

 but also glass and metal-encapsulated devices.